Characteristic X-ray: K-beta

 K-beta emissions, similar to K-alpha emissions, result when an electron transitions to the innermost "K" shell (principal quantum number 1) from a 3p orbital of the third or "M" shell (with principal quantum number 3).

 Transition energies

 The transition energies can be approximately calculated by the use of Moseley's law.
 For example, $E_{K\alpha} = \frac{3}{4}(Z-1)^2 Ry \approx 10.2(Z - 1)^2~\mathrm{eV}$, where Z is the atomic number and Ry is the Rydberg energy.
 The energy of the iron (Z = 26) K-alpha, calculated in this fashion, is 6.375 keV, accurate within 1%.
 However, for higher Z's the error grows quickly.

-Accurate values of transition energies of Kα, Kβ, Lα, Lβ and so on for different elements can be found in the NIST X-Ray Transition Energies Database and Spectr-W3 Atomic Database for Plasma Spectroscopy.
+Accurate values of transition energies of Kα, Kβ, Lα, Lβ, and so on for different elements can be found in the atomic databases.